 Who Must Take the Reading Placement Test?

-• All admitted freshmen with SAT scores less than 500 in reading and ACT reading scores less than 21 are required to take the reading placement test
+All admitted freshmen with SAT scores less than 500 in critical reading and ACT reading scores less than 21 are required to take the reading placement test.
+A Reading Placement Test score below 80 will require a student to enroll in and complete REED 102.

 What Happens if I Don’t Take the Test?

-If you are required to take the test, a hold will be placed on your academic record if you . . .
+If you are required to take the test, an academic hold will be placed on your academic record if you . . .

-After receiving your notification to take the reading placement test, you can choose to complete testing on campus or remotely.
+After receiving your email notification to take the reading placement test, you can choose to complete testing on campus or remotely.
 Either way must schedule your testing session as soon as possible.
-The sooner you comply the more likely it is you will get your selection of classes will be approved.
+The sooner you comply the more likely it is you will get your selection of classes.
 Details about test scheduling can be found on the Scheduling a Testing Session page.

 What Is Remote Testing?